- Last updated November 2013 -

 + With 1.22 million tonnes of biomass in total (including non-wood feedstock), Drax continued to burn more biomass than any other company.
 However, the figures for Tilbury (both for bioliquids and wood) are frighteningly high considering that they cover a period of less than 3 months.

 Southern US forests are rich in biodiversity, and are home to 130 species of trees, 595 species of birds, 246 species of mammals (including black bears and bobcats) 197 species of reptiles and 170 species of amphibians.
-But they are coming under increasing pressures from US-based industries such as the paper industry – and now, from the Europe and the UK’s own demand for biomass.
+Now they are being targeted by pellet producers such as Enviva who supply both Drax and E.On’s Ironbridge power station.

 On the current scale that we are demanding biomass, yes – and as demand rises, it will soon destroy forests on a far a greater scale than today.
-According to Ofgem data, in 2011/12, 3.7 million tonnes of woodchips and pellets (equivalent to about 7.4 million tonnes of green wood) were co-fired with coal and the great majority of that was imported, with Drax being the key player.
 The UK Government by its own admission estimates it will have to import at least 80% of the biomass burned in the UK by 2020.
 Demand for biomass is skyrocketing, with 42 power new power stations proposed across the UK.
-From Biofuelwatch’s monitoring of the different proposed power stations across the country, we’ve counted that demand is set to increase to up to 90 million tonnes of wood per year in the United Kingdom.
+From Biofuelwatch’s monitoring of the different proposed power stations across the country , we’ve counted that demand is set to increase to up to 82 million tonnes of wood per year in the United Kingdom.
 We currently have less than 10 million tonnes of wood available in the UK (and that’s for use across all industries).

 The UK’s new demand for biomass will encourage an increase in logging of wildlife-rich forests abroad as well as new monoculture tree plantations, many of them at the expense of forests and the people who depend on them.